CPL-UW/c576-draft01-Clare-Stumpf/README.md

 8. Hitting Play will simulate random losses and calculate the losses, revenue, and amount covered by insurance
 9. After a set number of years, it prints in the console whether you won or lost (do you have more or less than what you started with?)
 10. Linked Firebase to Unity Project (doesn't do much right now)
+11. Rudimentary Analytics Implemented (Was at a insurance conference from Sun-Wed and was more difficult to work on this than I thought it would be)

 Features To Be Implemented
 1. Actually do the math to get good numbers